 Trevor also has the most access to the sub-weapons used in the original Castlevania.
 He is the only character that can use the Sacred Water and Banshee Boomerang sub-weapons.

-- Dagger (1 jewel) - Trevor quickly throws a single, weak dagger across the screen.
+- Dagger (1 Heart) - Trevor quickly throws a single, weak dagger across the screen.

-- Battle Axe (1 jewel) - Trevor throws an axe above him, travelling in a downwards arc.
+- Battle Axe (1 Heart) - Trevor throws an axe above him, travelling in a downwards arc.

-- Stopwatch (5 jewels) - Temporarily freezes all onscreen enemies (with the exception of certain bosses).
+- Stopwatch (5 Hearts) - Temporarily freezes all onscreen enemies (with the exception of certain bosses).

 (found after defeating the possessed Grant in Stage 2-03 or by using the secret name "FUJIMOTO")